Code-Institute-Submissions/cookbook-30/README.md

 * I tried to create add_comment functionality within the recipe method however I could not so I created its own add_comment method.
 This took a few iterations to correctly work within MongoDB.

-* There is a minor bug in Materialize’s row and column grid, where on a mobile screen there is a minor overhang to the right on the index page.
+* There was a logical bug in CSS which caused a misalignment of the index page, but it has since been centered.

 * Tags – any more than 2 tags per recipe card skewes up the order and size, so I have included a for and if loop so only 2 appear.